 - YSU will provide one email address and all official communication will be via this email.
 Scholars are responsible for checking their email on a daily basis in order to be up to date on any changes or requests.

 The following documents must be submitted in order for IPO to issue an immigration document (DS-2019) for a visiting scholar:

 Complete every item of the “Department Request Form for J-1 Exchange Visitor”.
 An original signature of the department’s designated representative is required on page 2 of the request.

-This form may be emailed to the exchange visitor to be completed.
+The J-1 Exchange Visitor Data Form may be emailed to the exchange visitor to be completed.
 Every field must be filled as it is required for the completion of the DS-2019.
 Visitors currently in the U.S. in F-1 or J-1 status or those who have been in the U.S. previously in J-1 visa status must include a copy of all previous immigration documents.
 The Exchange Visitor must also provide a copy of their passport ID page.
 If the visitor will have dependents, copies of dependent’s passport ID page(s) are required.